Florian-cossu/chat_mockup/README.md

             - The elements of the array are defined as follow (migth be subjected to changes):
                 - message: value can be any message you want
                 - emoji: let you define whether someone reacted to the message using an emoji which will be displayed
+                - (NEW) responds_to: lets you define if the message responds to another in order to display it accordingly.
+It is an array:
+                    - First is the messages property index
+                    - next comes the direction
+                    - finally the index of the message (starts from 0)

 ### example
 ```